How to Make the Supercorder Straight Flute

 The length of the supercorder is the head (142mm) + the body (377mm) + the protruding part of the beak - (minus) the length of the socket and tenon (25mm), where the two pieces overlap.
 Total without porcelain beak: 494mm.
 This length is optimized for playing down to E above middle C, up almost 3 octaves to five ledger lines C or higher.
 In a recorder, the actual vibrating air column is the length from the window (the hole of the whistle) down the tube to whatever holes are open to provide the different notes.

-I used wood at least 44 mm square. (preferably starting out a little larger.)
+I used wood at least 44 mm (1-3/4") square. (preferably starting out a little larger.)
 That leaves enough diameter for the deep labium surround in the head, and to be off a bit when drilling the long body bore.

 Chapter Two: The Bore, Drills and Reamers

 The the two main pieces, the Head and the Body, are each made from a block of wood.
 It is desirable to start with a block that is larger than the finished diameter.
 How much larger is desirable depends mainly on the accuracy of the drilling out of the bore.
 The long bore hole in the body is hardest to keep well centered in the wood by the time the drill bit comes out the far end.
-The suggested starting dimension is about 2 inches by 2 inches square for both pieces.
+A reliable starting dimension is about 2 inches by 2 inches square for both pieces.
 So:

 Body: 50mm * 50mm * 379mm (ditto)

 With careful centering, 44 mm square is the thinnest -- unless the labium surround in the head is turned smaller than I was doing them.
 (I think a couple of mine were a bit smaller, eg, 42 mm.
 The sound may be slightly different.
-It might even be worth making a smaller diameter head to hear how it affects the sound.)
+It might even be worth making a smaller diameter head just to hear how it affects the sound.)

 After the length of the instrument, the bore through the head and body is the most critical component.
 The reverse conical bore profile is part of what gives the recorder its sound character.
 Every minute change to the shape and volume of the bore markedly affects the tuning of the instrument.
 The lower octave is affected more by the length, while the upper octave (second harmonics) is affected more by the volume.
 So in part the two octaves are brought into tune by getting the bore and its profile right.
 (Not to digress... more under "Tuning".)